KelseyRMonson/Umbrella-Academy/Command-Line/command_line_cheat_sheet.md

 ### Change directory: `cd`
 Use this code to move from your current directory to another directory.

-For example this code brings us to the `master_data` folder where the raw .fastqs for the [Command Line Exercise](Command-Line_Exercise.md) are stored:
+For example, this code brings us to the `master_data` folder where the raw .fastqs for the [Command Line Exercise](Command-Line_Exercise.md) are stored:
 ```
 cd /sc/arion/projects/NGSCRC/master_data/test/Umbrella_Academy
 ```